yxqd/mantid/docs/source/algorithms/GroupDetectors-v2.rst

 One could combine these operations, for example :literal:`10+12,13:89` would list the sum of 10 and 12 followed by 13 to 89.

+Combination Lists
+#################

+To directly combine spectra into a single group, you can use SpectraList, DetectorList or WorkspaceIndexList.
+The differences are as follows:

+- SpectraList is an array of spectrum numbers to combine.
+- DetectorList is an array of detector IDs to combine.
+- WorkspaceIndexList is an array of workspace indicies to combine.

+In each case, the list consists of a number of comma-separated integers, which each map to a spectra to be included in the grouping.
+Just like in GroupingPattern, the spectra you wish to keep can be specified by selecting the appropriate workspace indicies.
+For example, :literal:`3,7,8` will keep indexes 3, 7 and 8 only.

+One can also make use :literal:`-` or :literal:`:` to specify a range of numbers, e.g. :literal:`19:63` to combine all numbers from 19 to 63.

 Previous Versions
 -----------------